vectorgrp/sil-kit/docs/configuration/tracing-configuration.rst

 Overview
 ========================================

-The Vector SilKit contains features for tracing and replaying within the simulation.
+The Vector SIL Kit contains features for tracing and replaying within the simulation.
 :doc:`Trace and Replay<../usage/replay>` describes these features in detail.
 This section of the documentation explains how these features can be configured through the participant configuration file.